SSH Key Management

 An SSH key casts aside the username and password, while providing greater security and saving you valuable typing time during authentication.
 WP Engine’s SSH Gateway system only allows you to authenticate via SSH key.

 To configure key-based authentication for shell access, you’ll need a public/private key pair configured for your profile, which means you may need to generate a key pair for the SSH protocol (SSH key), and then you’ll need to add the public key of the key pair to your profile using the User Portal.
-Please note: While in Limited Availability, only users with SSH Gateway access enabled will see this page in their User Portal.
+Please note: All users will be able to view this page.
+However, SSH Gateway is available to customers on dedicated servers.

 As the name implies, your private key should be kept private, and it should be stored on the machines from which you want to authenticate (usually in the ~/.ssh directory for UNIX-like operating systems, such as macOS or Linux).